-- 1. Attach your external display to the appropriate port, and turn it on. - Go to the Intel(R) HD Graphics Control Panel control panel and click Display > Multiple Displays (sub-menu). - 3.
+- 1. Attach your external display to the MiniDisplay Port 1.2 and turn it on. - Go to the Intel(R) HD Graphics Control Panel control panel and click Display > Multiple Displays (sub-menu). - 3.
 Click Extended from the Select Display Mode menu. - 4.
 Click Apply, and OK to confirm the settings change.